 The Rolland Lab has pioneered sieve analyses methods, aiding understanding of the genetic consequences of vaccine-induced immune responses in breakthrough infections, thereby providing insights on potential mechanisms of vaccine protection or on risks for future vaccine resistance.

-The fact that vaccine efficacy was seen in the absence of high titers of neutralizing antibodies in the context of HIV-1 or Dengue vaccination led us to develop a systems serology platform allowing us to profile Fc-antibody function biophysically and functionally.
-With this approach, the lab integrates data from different immunological assays generated by the Rolland group and other MHRP labs using machine learning methods to provide a systems-level understanding of antibody function beyond neutralization.
+The fact that vaccine efficacy was seen in the absence of high titers of neutralizing antibodies in the context of HIV-1 or Dengue vaccination led us to develop a systems serology platform allowing us to profile Fc-antibody functions.
+With this approach, the lab integrates data from different immunological assays generated by us or our collaborators using machine learning methods to provide a systems-level understanding of antibody functions.

-Dr Rolland’s group includes scientists with expertise in evolutionary biology, population genetics, structural bioinformatics, immunology, mathematical modeling and statistics.
+Dr Rolland’s group includes scientists with expertise in molecular biology, evolutionary biology, population genetics, structural bioinformatics, immunology, mathematical modeling and statistics.